Connecticut thief steals $4,000 in electronics, asks church to ‘Pray 4 Me!!’

 “Realizing that we didn’t have the equipment to do what we needed to do on Sunday is really heartbreaking.”

-One church member told Fox 61 that the theft cripples the efforts of the church’s ministry because it stops other members that are sick or unable to attend services to actually see mass.
+One church member told Fox 61 that the theft cripples the efforts of the church’s ministry because it stops other members that are sick or unable to attend services.

 The remorseful thief also reportedly left behind an apology note that read: “Pray 4 Me!!
 Sorry brothers.
 Save me," and drew a little sad face.